Chalk's Ocean Airways Flight 101: Dramatization

-The story of the disaster was featured on the ninth season of Canadian National Geographic Channel show Mayday (known as Air Disasters in the US, Mayday in Ireland and Air Crash Investigation in the UK and the rest of world).
+The story of the disaster was featured on the ninth season of the Canadian National Geographic Channel show Mayday (known as Air Disasters in the US, Mayday in Ireland and Air Crash Investigation in the UK and the rest of world).
 The episode is entitled "Cracks In The System".

 Chalks Plane N2969 was used in the pilot episode Brother's Keeper of the television series Miami Vice, in which a drug dealer used the seaplane to evade Ricardo "Rico" Tubbs & James "Sonny" Crockett.

 N2969 was also used in the season 4 episode of Miami Vice, Baseballs of Death.